Auction terms and conditions

 3. Conditions of participation in the auction

 3.1 Participation in the auction in person is only possible with bidding paddle registered by name and address.
-The bid-ding paddle may be handed over to the person whose name and address have been registered.
+The bid-ding paddle may be handed over to the person whose name, address and phone number and/or e-mail adress have been registered.
 Simultaneously with the registration, the Auction Buyer takes over the auction terms & conditions (Auction Terms & Conditions) at the place of the auction.
 Taking over of the bidding paddle and that of the Auction Terms & Conditions are to be considered as an implicit conduct with respect to that the Auction Buyer has been familiarised with the Auction Terms & Conditions and has accepted them as binding upon him-/herself.